-Microworkers currently has over 1.4 million workers and has accumulated over 42 million tasks.
-The tasks include completing surveys, ad monitoring, data entry, and categorization.
+Microworkers currently has over 1.4 million workers and has accumulated over 42 million microtasking jobs.
+The online tasks include completing surveys, ad monitoring, data entry, and categorization.

 You’ll receive a start rating as you complete each task, and having a higher rating will allow access to a greater array of tasks.
 You’ll need to reach $9 in earnings before you can cash out.
 Payments are processed twice a week via Transpay, Dwolla, or PayPal.

-As the name suggests, Spare5 allows you to complete tasks in your spare five minutes throughout the day.
-These web tasks can be completed on a PC or Mac.
+As the name suggests, Spare5 allows you to complete simple tasks in your spare five minutes throughout the day.
+These microtask jobs can be completed on a PC or Mac.
 They include assessing the tone, meaning, or attitude of audio files, annotating images, providing keywords, or isolating elements.

 Spare5 provides tasks, which you will need to complete and then get paid.
 Payments are sent out weekly on a Friday via PayPal, so you’ll need to link an active PayPal account to your profile during setup.

-Fiverr is a little different from many of the websites for microtasks we’ve listed here and is not a typical micro task website.
-You can earn cash by using your existing skillset and interests.
-You’ll need to design a micro gig and post it on the Fiverr platform.
-You can also create a package of extras that charge higher fees.
+Fiverr is a little different from many of the websites we’ve listed here and is not a typical micro task website.
+You can earn cash by using your existing skillset and interests for higher-paying tasks.
+You’ll need to design a gig and post it on the Fiverr platform.
+You can also create a package of extras and charge higher fees.

 If you’re not sure what you can offer or how you should price your services, browse the site to get some ideas.
 To date, Fiverr has facilitated over 50 million gigs.

-Zeerk markets itself as a microtask and freelancer portal.
+Zeerk markets itself as a micro job and freelancer portal.
 You can browse or offer gigs that range from $3 to $200 per task.
 This makes Zeerk an alternative to Fiverr, with a great focus on micro jobs.